-Occasional day trips operate to Steep Holm between May and September (see Sailings, Booking and Message Board), and are entirely dependent upon the forecast weather conditions.
+Occasional day trips operate to Steep Holm between Spring and Autumn (see Sailings and Message Board), and are entirely dependent upon the forecast weather conditions.
 Individuals, families and groups are all welcome, but it is vital to book in advance to secure a place.
 Trips, particularly on summer weekends, fill rapidly, and leaving booking until close to the date you would like often results in disappointment.
 As our visits are tide-dependent, a typical day on Steep Holm is around 11 hours.

-Please note that the only way to visit Steep Holm is on official organised trips run by the Kenneth Allsop Memorial Trust.
+Please note that the only way to visit Steep Holm is on organised trips run by Bay Island Voyages.

 Booking a trip:

-Please telephone or email to check availability of your preferred date and make a provisional booking.
-Provisional bookings will be held for 7 days.
+Please telephone 07393470476 to check availability of your preferred date and make a booking.

 - The boats are chartered and a small proportion of the fare goes toward the maintenance of the island.